 The MPA degree program at Kentucky State University was initially accredited by NASPAA in June 1997 and subsequently re-accredited in 2004 and 2011.
 The MPA is modeled after NASPAA’s standards for such programs and shares its educational philosophy.
 The objectives of the MPA program include providing knowledge, skills, and experience that can be directly utilized by public and private sector professionals in their changing work environment.
 The program equips students with the technical skills and liberal arts values necessary for responsible administrative roles in state, local, federal, quasi-governmental, non-profit, and private sector systems.
 The program provides the interdisciplinary foundations of public administration, quantitative skills, sensitivity toward humanistic dimensions of public organizations, fiscal management, and computer utilization.

 Public administration courses are offered in the evening to accommodate students with full-time jobs.
 Some of KSU’s MPA students work for government agencies and receive employer tuition assistance.
-By taking approximately two courses each semester, evening students can complete all degree requirements in approximately three years.
-Full time students typically earn the Master of Public Administration degree in two years of study.
-Up to 12 semester credit hours of appropriate graduate level coursework may be transferred into the Master of Public Administration program from elsewhere.
+By taking approximately two courses each semester, evening students can complete all degree requirements in about three years.
+Full-time students typically earn the Master of Public Administration degree in two years of study.
+Up to 12, semester credit hours of appropriate graduate level coursework may be transferred into the Master of Public Administration program from elsewhere.

-Inquiries related to admission should be submitted to:
+Inquiries related to Graduate Admission should be submitted to:

 Office of Graduate Studies

 Frankfort, KY 40601